hetalrachh/EmployeeAPI/README.md

 Download ojdbc8.jar explicitly and place it in a folder, run below command in the folder containing the jar and then you should get a BUILD SUCCESS message.
 > mvn install:install-file -Dfile=ojdbc8.jar -DgroupId=com.oracle -DartifactId=oracle -Dversion=18.3.0.0.0 -Dpackaging=jar -DgeneratePom=true

+This will inject oracle-18.3.0.0.0.jar in the project's classpath required to make oracle database connection.
+This step is to be done because the jar is not yet available on maven central repository.

 Update the maven project once and you will see the error is gone and oracle-18.3.0.0.0.jar will be added to the Maven dependencies section.

 5. Create a new configuration file application.properties in src/main/resources folder and add below properties.